 -> Equipment Operators

-Specific projects need bulldozers, forklifts, etc., before the beginning of landscaping.
-The operators will get on-the-job training to work in such locations.
+Specific projects require bulldozers, forklifts, etc., before landscaping can begin.
+The operators will receive on-the-job training to work in such locations.

 -> Installation Technicians

 These technicians work outdoors.
-Their work involves loads of physical labour and frequent use of heavy appliances.
+Their work involves loads of physical labor and frequent use of heavy appliances.
 Since then, they have installed systems like irrigation mechanisms or hardscapes like retaining walls or patios.
-They also plant turf, flowers, plants, trees, etc.
+They also plant turf, flowers, plants, trees, etc.Β

 -> Customer Care Representatives